dstmn/dstmn/README.md

 *"John's leadership was invaluable, particularly in navigating the complexities of a small church organization during the financial difficulties of the pandemic.
 His dedication, strategic insight, and people-centered approach made a lasting impact."* **- board chair**, Highway Community

 *"Hiring John was the best decision I ever made"* **- coworker & former board member**, Mercy Beyond Borders

+Want to talk to John about how he could support your org?
+Reach out [here](https://tally.so/r/9qAkxY).
+Thanks!